grafana/grafana/docs/sources/panels/visualizations/graph-panel.md

 # Graph panel (old)

-This visualization is the most-used in the Grafana ecosystem.
-It can render as a line, a path of dots, or a series of bars.
+The graph panel can render metrics as a line, a path of dots, or a series of bars.
 This type of graph is versatile enough to display almost any time-series data.

 ## Data and field options